jh3nd3rs0n/jargyle/README.md

 -   `socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)

 -   `socks5.onBind.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule result can be specified multiple times with each rule result specifying another socket setting)

+-   `socks5.onBind.listenBindHost`: Specifies the binding host name or address for the listen socket if the provided host address is all zeros

+-   `socks5.onBind.listenBindPortRange`: Specifies a binding [port range](#6-14-2-port-range) for the listen socket if the provided port is zero (This rule result can be specified multiple times with each rule result specifying another port range)

 -   `socks5.onBind.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule result can be specified multiple times with each rule result specifying another socket setting)